WCSCourses/NGS_Bio_Africa/Modules/Module_8_RNA_Seq_Bacteria/practical/README.md

 >Patro R, Duggal G, Love MI, Irizarry RA, Kingsford C. **Salmon provides fast and bias-aware quantification of transcript expression.** Nat Methods.
 2017 Apr;14(4):417- 419. <a href="doi:10.1038/nmeth.4197">doi:10.1038/nmeth.4197</a>.
 PMID: 28263959; PMCID: PMC5600148.

 ## 3.1.
 Create Transcriptome Index
 First, we create the necessary index files for any alignment tools downstream.
 The salmon index is created from the transcripts file, and while it is named `transcripts_index` here, you can name it anything.
 ```
 salmon index -t GCA_000195955.2_ASM19595v2_genomic.transcripts.fa -i transcripts_index -k 31
 ```

-Take a look at the various files created in the transcripts_index folder created by salmon.
+Take a look at the various files created in the `transcripts_index` folder created by `salmon`:

 ## 3.2.
 Transcript Quantification
 Next we perform quantification with salmon using the transcript index folder we just created.
 However, it is important to perform key quality control analysis of your sample reads (`*.fq.gz`) files before proceeding with quantification.

 ### 3.2.1 Read Quality Control Analysis
 Here we demonstrate how to trim and filter the reads using `Trimmomatic`.
 Here we clean the reads by looking at various quality metrics including:
 <ul>
     <li> low quality reads - filter based on a min leading base quality of 3, and trailing base quality of 3.
 The scan with a sliding window that cuts when the average quality is lower than 15.